 The rapid changes that characterise the African context can lead to a process of sustainable growth only if Africa relies on renewable energy, which plays a key role not only because it guarantees the spread of electricity but also because it is able to foster economic and social development through job creation, the development of entrepreneurship, gender equity and food security.

-On October 24, a memorandum of understanding was signed between the United Nations Economic Commission for Africa (UNECA) and RES4Med&Africa to start a mutual cooperation, the first step in the accession of UNECA to RES4Med&Africa as a regional member.
+On October 24, a memorandum of understanding was signed between the United Nations Economic Commission for Africa (UNECA) and RES4Med&Africa to start a mutual cooperation.

 The conference also witnessed the announcement of the partnership between the African Union and RES4Africa for the "Renewable Energy Capacity Building Program", a biennial training program worth over 800,000 dollars focused on renewable energy that will run in five African countries.
 A joint initiative officially sealed October 25 during the Italy – Africa Ministerial Conference that took place at the Farnesina.